 The federal government set up a system of inspectors.
 Cheese and butter graders would visit the factories and give advice on how to improve.
 The cheese maker was hired by the patrons, who supplied the milk.
 The cheese maker let the patrons know if their milk was not up to standard.
 Cheese makers were licensed and had to meet standards to retain their licence.

 Originally the cheese buyer went to each of the factories to buy cheese for export.
 The Eastern Ontario Cheese Makers got together to centralize selling.
-They bought the Dutch Clock, which was first in Kingston and was moved to Belleville.
+They bought the Dutch Clock, which was first in Kingston and was later moved to Belleville.
 The buyers could bid on the various grades of cheese and would send the cheese off to distributors in the UK.

 Stricter environmental controls